 From the sign you are faced with four directions.
 Which one to choose?
 Go toward the one that reads DELL and learn how this space was used.
 Enter into this informal garden, another part of the old quarry.
-The Seiberling's daughter was married here.
+Virginia Seiberling was married here.
 Isn't that a nice story?